-If you’ve been injured due to radiation or toxic chemical exposure, you may qualify for compensation through the Energy Employees Occupational Illness Compensation Program Act.
-Under the act, workers and their survivors may be eligible for settlement amounts up to $250,000 plus medical expense reimbursement.
-However, receiving settlement is not often as simple as filing a claim.
-Workers must navigate the complex legal field of government worker claims as well as understand how to maneuver through workers compensation and Social Security Disability laws.
-If you meet the criteria and feel like you have the need to file a claim, please seek the guidance of an EEOICPA attorney first.
+Toxic chemical exposure and radiation can cause serious injury.
+If you have had exposure to hazardous materials at work, you may qualify for compensation through the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).
+Under this act, workers and their survivors may be eligible for settlements of up to $250,000, and that amount does not include reimbursement for medical expenses.
+Unfortunately, receiving fair compensation for your injuries is rarely as simple as filing a claim.
+Employees must traverse the complicated legal field of government worker claims.
+They also face maneuvering through and trying to understand workers’ compensation and Social Security Disability laws.
+If you meet the criteria for EEOICPA compensation and need to file a claim, please seek help first from an EEOICPA attorney.

 An Energy Employee Compensation Law Firm Can Help

-Workers who are eligible for settlement will generally fall under two different categories: Part B or Part E. Which section you fall under will depend on where you were employed and the illness you’ve contracted as a result of chemical or radiation exposure.
-Because the settlements can amount up to $250,000 plus medical expense reimbursement, workers are encouraged to seek the advice of an EEOICPA law firm before proceeding with their claim.
-Under the act, lawyers can only charge a small percentage of the awarded settlement.
-In addition, most lawyers will charge no fee if you don’t win.
-Due to these and other special provisions, injured workers are highly encouraged to seek professional legal counsel if they plan on submitting a claim.
+An EEOICPA can help you determine if you are eligible for settlement due to chemical or radiation exposure at work.
+If that is the case, you will generally fall under one of two categories: Part B or Part E. The part applying to your case will depend on where you were employed and what illness you contracted due to exposure.
+Because the settlements can amount up to a maximum of $250,000 plus medical expense reimbursement, it is best that you seek the advice of an EEOICPA lawyer before proceeding with your claim.
+Contrary to what you might think, working with a lawyer does not have to be intimidating or expensive.
+Under the EEOICPA, your lawyer can only charge a small percentage of your awarded settlement.
+Also, most lawyers will not collect any fee from you if you do not win.
+Knowing that these special provisions are in place, you should feel highly encouraged to seek legal counsel if you plan to submit a claim.

 Are Family Members Eligible for EEOICPA Benefits?